 I recently spent the day at Wet ‘n’ Wild water park in Las Vegas.
 However, there were some things I wish I knew about the park ahead of time.

 So after visiting, I decided to put together a complete guide to Wet ‘n’ Wild Las Vegas.
-In this post, I’ll cover ticket prices, rides, hours of operation, the food menu, and pretty much any other question you might have.
+In this post, I’ll cover ticket prices, rides, hours of operation, the food menu, and pretty much any other questions you might have.

 If you want to know how Wet ‘n’ Wild stacks up against the other water parks in Las Vegas, check out the post I wrote here.
 I visited all of the best water parks in Las Vegas and compared them head-to-head.

-Wet ‘n’ Wild Ticket Prices
+Wet ‘n’ Wild Las Vegas Prices

 Tickets for Wet ‘n’ Wild are available both online and at the gate of the park.
 I recommend purchasing them online since they charge $5 more at the gate.
 The best way to get tickets is directly from the Wet ‘n’ Wild Las Vegas website.